OpsMx/argo-cd/docs/developer-guide/faq.md

 ### Can I discuss my contribution ideas somewhere?

 Sure thing!
-You can either open an Enhancement Proposal in our GitHub issue tracker or you can [join us on Slack](https://argoproj.github.io/community/join-slack) in channel #argo-contributors to discuss your ideas and get guidance for submitting a PR.
+You can either open an Enhancement Proposal in our GitHub issue tracker or you can [join us on Slack](https://argoproj.github.io/community/join-slack) in channel #argo-dev to discuss your ideas and get guidance for submitting a PR.

 !!! note
     Regular [contributor meetings](https://argo-cd.readthedocs.io/en/latest/developer-guide/code-contributions/#regular-contributor-meeting) are held weekly.
 Please follow the link for more details.